vercel/next.js/docs/testing.md

 }
 ```

-Add a test to check your navigation is working correctly:
+Add a test to verify that your navigation is working correctly:

 ```jsx
 // e2e/example.spec.ts